 London parks don’t get much more charming than Richmond Park.

-Not only is it one of the largest green spaces in London, but it’s also got some of the best wildlife.
+Not only is it one of the largest green spaces in London, this West London park has also got some of the best wildlife.

 Designated as a “royal park”, Richmond Park covers more than 955 acres.
 This makes it England’s second largest park, and also three times larger than Central Park.